This is the Most Hygienic Way to Dry Your Hands

 Some research shows there is a superior drying method

-Taking the 20 to 30 seconds to wash your hands, especially after touching these germy things, is only as cleanly as drying them afterward.
+After you’ve taken the 20 to 30 seconds to wash your hands, especially after touching these germy things, it’s important to ensure they’re fully dry.
 “One goal is to ensure that you do not re-contaminate the hands with bacteria in the process of washing or drying the hands,” Okeke-Igbokwe says.
 So if you have the option to dry your hands with paper towels, cloth towels, or an air-dryer, it’s more important to choose one rather than leave your hands to air dry.
 However, some research shows there is a superior way to dry your hands—with paper towels.

 According to research from Mayo Clinic, electric air hand driers actually have the potential to spread bacteria by blowing the pathogens right back onto your hands after washing, Okeke-Igbokwe explains.
 “Using hand dryers in public restrooms is the worst way to dry your washed hands,” Dr. Cutler says.
 “Hand dryers pose risks especially to young people whose face may be at the nozzle level and breathe in the bacteria or get injured by the heat.”
 Another study from Westminster University found the most powerful hand driers can spread a virus up to one and a half metres or almost five feet across the room.
 Although some experts still debate this topic, drying your hands with a clean, single-use hand towel may be the safer choice to reduce the risk of spreading germs, according to Okeke-Igbokwe.

 Bottom line: Always dry your hands